Solar Power (album): Background and recording

 After concluding the North American leg of the Melodrama World Tour in May 2018, Lorde cleared out all her social media, leaving only three Instagram pictures and two tweets visible on her accounts.
 In November 2018, Lorde revealed in an email sent to fans via her newsletter subscription that she started learning how to play the piano and was outlining ideas for her forthcoming record.
 The singer made her first public performance since the conclusion of her tour in April 2019 at a benefit concert for victims of the Christchurch mosque shootings, which had occurred the previous month.
 Later that year, Lorde disclosed that she was indefinitely postponing work on her album due to the death of her dog Pearl, a retriever mix, after he suffered two cardiac arrests.

-The singer expressed interest in visiting Antarctica since she was a child.
+The singer expressed having been interested in visiting Antarctica since she was a child.
 When she was 16, the CEO of government agency Antarctica New Zealand tried to convince Lorde to visit the area.
 In February 2019, Lorde visited Scott Base, Antarctica for five days with the help of the government agency.
 To prepare for the harsh weather conditions, the singer was required to receive vaccinations, pass medical exams, and wear ECW gear before boarding an army jet.
 While visiting, the singer shadowed scientists, observed orcas, surveyed Adélie penguins, and performed weather recordings.
 She states that the abrupt transition from leaving the "beach and tans" in New Zealand summer to a "hostile, cold environment and back to the beach", provided influence in developing the themes of the album.
 The title of the album came to her as she returned home to New Zealand.

 In March 2020, Australian radio station Triple J revealed the ranking spot of her 2013 song "Royals" on their Hottest 100 of the Decade contest.
 Lorde called in from the office of her New Zealand record label and revealed that "bits and pieces" of her upcoming album were "starting to take a very exciting shape".
 Two months later, the singer announced via her subscription newsletter that she was finishing Solar Power, still untitled at the time, and that she kept in communication with American producer Jack Antonoff, who assisted in the songwriting and production of her previous record.
 In July 2020, American producer Malay, who co-produced three songs on her last album, revealed to Reverb that he flew frequently to New Zealand to work with Lorde before the COVID-19 pandemic.
 Unlike their production sessions on Melodrama, Malay and the singer "started from zero", which he described as "really unique and fun".